 This alternative is also inconsistent with the Wild Horse and Burro Act, which directs the Secretary to immediately remove excess wild horses and burros.
-Furthermore, livestock grazing can only be reduced or eliminated if BLM follows regulations at 43 CFR § 4100.
-Such changes to livestock grazing cannot be made through a wild horse and burro gather decision.
-The current apportionment of multiple use grazing between livestock and wild horses and burros was established through a five year public review process between 2004 and 2008, which developed and approved the Eagle Lake RMP.
-A land-use plan amendment would be required to modify the current multiple use relationship.
+The current apportionment of multiple use grazing between livestock and wild horses and burros was established through a five-year public review process between 2004 and 2008, which developed and approved the Eagle Lake RMP.
 The available monitoring data does not indicate a need to change the level of livestock grazing.
-Nor does the available monitoring data indicate that changes to the wild horse AML are warranted at this time, since there is no evidence of changes in habitat conditions (such as greater availability of water) that would allow for increases in the wild horse and burro AML.
+Nor does the available monitoring data indicate that changes to AML are warranted at this time, since there is no evidence of changes in habitat conditions (such as greater availability of water) that would allow for increases in the wild horse and burro AML.

 The current population of wild horses and burros above AML is resulting in adverse impacts to water sources, riparian/wetland sites, and vegetation.
-Even in areas where there has been little to no livestock grazing, monitoring data show that wild horse and burro impacts are affecting the BLM's ability to manage for rangeland health.
+Even in areas where there has been little to no livestock grazing, monitoring data indicates that wild horse and burro impacts are affecting the BLM's ability to manage for rangeland health.